© Crown copyright 2022

 - you have the right to object to your data being processed

 If you wish to exercise your rights please contact the Data Protection Officer above.

 4. If you do not provide your personal data

-If you do not provide all of the requested personal data then the IPO may not be able to administer your IP right.
+If you do not provide all the requested personal data, then the IPO may not be able to administer your IP right.

-Your personal data is shared with other organisations under lawful agreements and to perform tasks relating to the IPO exercising its authority as the UK’s Intellectual Property Office.
+Your personal data is shared with other organisations under lawful agreements and to perform tasks relating to the IPO exercising its authority as the official UK government body responsible for IP rights.